In March 2011 I defended my PhD thesis entitled

 changes and provably safeguards the spreadsheet against a large class of

-formula errors.
+formola errors.
 The developed tool is a significant contribution to

 spreadsheet (reverse) engineering, because it fills an important gap and